Dealsumm-Org/dealsumm-frontend-interview-task/README.md

 flask run
 ```

-app will be exporsed on port 5000 of localhost.
+app will be exposed on port 5000 of localhost.

 ## Backend APIs
 1. `localhost:5000/` - default "live" test API